 Figure 5-9 illustrates the combined peak-period average (morning, mid-day, and afternoon) corridor travel times.
 The data collected for these averages is from fall 2018 and spring 2019.

-Traffic on Interstate 57 during the reconstruction of Bourbonnais Parkway.
+travel times.
+The data Traffic on Interstate 57 during the reconstruction of Bourbonnais Parkway.

 Table 5-4: Average travel times along major corridors in the KATS MPA (Fall 2018/Spring 2019)